Skip to content

 Pricing model

 All costs in claudex are approximate.
-They come from published Anthropic pricing tiers applied to the token-usage blocks recorded in each session.
+They come from published per-model pricing tiers applied to the token-usage blocks recorded in each session — or, for providers that report their own cost, from that figure directly.

 Model tierInputOutputCache writeCache read